 The total value generated from participation in global value chains for the exporters distributed by sectors is presented in Figure 5.
 The total value generated from China is concentrated mainly in electrical and optical equipment, while that for Pakistan is concentrated in textile and textile products.
 Interestingly, although Thailand and Vietnam have several similarities in terms of geographic location and in their trade patterns, they differ in terms of the sectors that generate value addition.
-While transport equipment dominates the amount of value addition from Thailand, electrical and optical equipment dominates for Vietnam.
-However, the contribution of electrical and optical equipment and transport equipment in the gross exports from Thailand and Vietnam respectively is minimal.
+While transport equipment dominates the amount of value addition from Thailand, electrical and optical equipment and transport equipment in the gross exports from Thailand and Vietnam respectively is minimal.